PRASSamin/PRAS-Video-Downloader/README.md

 ## Description

 A powerful video download tool enabling seamless downloading of videos from YouTube and Instagram Reels.
 Simply paste the URL of your favorite video, and our tool provides a hassle-free download experience in various formats.
-We offer an intuitive user interface for quick navigation and high-quality downloads
+We offer an intuitive user interface for quick navigation and high-quality downloads.

 ## Features